Economic/Provincial Nominee Programs – Part Two

 ABOUT THIS SEMINAR

-The April 24, 2025 Immigration Practitioner Centre Continuing Professional Development Seminar is the second of four Economic/Provincial Nominee Seminars to provide overviews and updates related to Federal Economic and Provincial Nominee Immigration Programs.
-Each seminar is four hours long.
-The first seminar was held on January 23, 2025.
-We have scheduled the remaining two Economic/Provincial Nominee Seminars for August 21 and October 23.
+The April 24, 2025 IPC Seminar, Economic/Provincial Nominee Programs – Part Two, is the second of four Economic/Provincial Nominee Seminars to provide overviews and updates related to Federal Economic and Provincial Nominee Immigration Programs.
+Each seminar is for four hours long.
+The first seminar was held on January 23, 2025 and this is the second part.
+We have scheduled the remaining two Economic/Provincial Nominee Seminars on August 21 and October 23.

 This seminar features five outstanding speakers addressing the following topics:

-• Spartak Gabroshvili, RCIC, Paralegal, and Notary Public: Ontario Provincial Nominee Program – Overview and Updates
+• Howard Greenberg, Lawyer: Ontario Provincial Nominee Program – Overview and Updates; Streams, Opportunities, and Challenges

-• Neha Batta, RCIC-IRB, Atlantic Provincial Nominee Programs – Overview and Updates
+• Neha Batta, RCIC-IRB: Atlantic Provincial Nominee Programs – Overview and Updates; and

 If you’re looking at accessing Continuing Professional Development Seminars related to Federal Economic and Provincial Nominee Programs in 2025, then, don’t miss our four seminars on January 23, April 24, August 21, and October 23.